Norton Shorts for College Courses

 A perfect fit for college courses, each Norton Shorts title features resources to help instructors enrich course material.
 Browse by discipline and request a digital examination copy below.

-Now Available in Paperbacks for Spring 2025 Courses
+Now Available in Paperbacks for Fall 2025 Courses

 Literary Theory for Robots